2025–26 SK Slavia Prague season: Season events

 On 2 June, Slavia announced the signing of Michal Sadílek to a three-year contract from FC Twente.

 On 3 June, Slavia announced the signing of Youssoupha Sanyang to a five-year contract from Östers IF.

 On 9 June, Slavia announced the signing of Dominik Javorček to a four-year contract from MŠK Žilina.

 On 24 June, Slavia announced that they had signed Tomáš Necid and Marek Suchý to two-year contract to play and act as mentors for Slavia Prague B.

 On 26 June, Slavia announced that Lukáš Masopust had left the club to sign permanently for Slovan Liberec, whilst Dan Kohout and Jakub Kratochvíl signed their first professional contracts with Slavia.

 On 27 June, Slavia announced the signing of Daiki Hashioka from Luton Town, on a contract until 30 June 2029.

 On 30 June, Slavia extended their contract with Christos Zafeiris for an additional year, until the summer of 2028.

 On 11 July, Slavia announced that they had signed Simon Deli to three-year contract to play and act as a mentor for Slavia Prague B.

 On 15 July, Slavia announced that El Hadji Malick Diouf had left the club to sign for West Ham United for an undisclosed fee.

 On 24 July, Slavia announced the permanent signing of Emmanuel Fully from Watanga, after he'd spent the first half of 2025 on loan at Slavia Prague B, on a contract until 30 June 2029.

 On 20 August, Slavia announced the signing of Youssoupha Mbodji from Vysočina Jihlava on a contract until 30 June 2030.

 On 26 August, Slavia announced that Christos Zafeiris had been sold to PAOK for €12,000,000, but would remain with Slavia until the winter transfer window.

 On 30 August, Slavia announced the signing of Muhammed Cham from Trabzonspor on loan for the season, with an option to make the move permanent.

 On 2 September, Slavia announced the signing of Erik Prekop from Baník Ostrava on a contract until 30 June 2028.

 On 10 September, Slavia announced the signing of Samuel Isife from Dukla Prague on a contract until 31 December 2029, with Isife staying at Dukla Prague on loan until the end of the year.

+On 28 November, Slavia announced that they had extended their contract with Šimon Slončík until June 2028.

+On 1 December, Slavia announced that they had extended their contract with Samuel Pikolon until June 2029.

+On 5 December, Slavia announced the signing of Hamidou Kante from Artis Brno on a contract until 30 June 2030.

+On 17 December, Slavia announced that they had extended their contract with Denis Halinský, who is currently on loan at Teplice, until June 2030.